electricgecko/MARK/readme.md

 - For now, folders have to be created manually, on the server.
 For the beta version, I'd like to add an UI for this.
 - Adding images works well on iOS devices. ~~Moving images requires [Force Touch](https://developer.apple.com/library/content/documentation/AppleApplications/Conceptual/SafariJSProgTopics/RespondingtoForceTouchEventsfromJavaScript.html), which basically means iPhone 6S and iOS 10 or newer.~~ Moving images on mobile devices has been removed and is due for a rewrite.
 - The user account system is rudimentary and prehistoric, to say the least.
 Passwords are stored as plain text, even.
 - JS & CSS remain uncompiled, no task runner, no SCSS no nothing.
+I'd like to support View Source.

 ## Installation